Kaelus/Rocky/README.md

      - `git clone https://github.com/spullara/nbd.git`
    - Need to update pom.xml before build:
      - Find the line for foundationdb
-       - Fix it to direct to the correct repository by referring to this [link](https://mvnrepository.com/artifact/org.foundationdb/fdb-java/5.2.5)
+       - Fix it to direct to the correct repository by referring to https://mvnrepository.com/artifact/org.foundationdb/fdb-java/5.2.5
        - Then, build (This will create nbdcli.jar under the directory 'target') by `mvn package`
-   - To create the volume, follow the instruction at (https://github.com/spullara/nbd)
+   - To create the volume, follow the instruction at https://github.com/spullara/nbd
      - `java -jar nbdcli.jar server`
      - `java -jar nbdcli.jar create -n testing -s 1G`
        - Note 'testing' can be replaced with any volume name